-Ahead of a planning application being submitted in Spring/Summer 2021, Viridor is undertaking a programme of consultation with the local community.
+Ahead of a planning application being submitted in Spring/Summer 2021, Viridor undertook a programme of consultation with the local community.

-As part of this programme, Viridor is holding two virtual exhibitions to provide interested parties with detailed information about the proposals and to record feedback.
+As part of this programme, Viridor held two virtual exhibitions to provide interested parties with detailed information about the proposals and to record feedback.

-During both virtual exhibitions, visitors have an opportunity to talk directly to members of the project team via scheduled live chat sessions and to submit their feedback via the online feedback form.
+During both virtual exhibitions, visitors had an opportunity to talk directly to members of the project team via scheduled live chat sessions and to submit their feedback via the online feedback form.

 Two newsletters were issued to announce each stage of the consultation programme.
 Click here to download the first newsletter (03/02/2021).
 Click here to download the second newsletter (01/04/2021).